Michael Winterbottom: 2020s

 Coogan and Brydon reunited with Winterbottom for The Trip to Greece, a fourth series of their popular programme, set in Greece and broadcast in 2020.
-It premiered on 3 March 2020 as a 6-part weekly TV series on SkyOne.
+It premiered on 3 March 2020 as a 6-part weekly TV series on Sky One.
 It was again edited down into a feature film in the US, whose planned theatrical release by IFC Films in summer 2020 was cancelled due to the COVID-19 pandemic.
 It premiered with a digital and on demand release on 22 May 2020.

 2021's documentary feature, Isolation, originally announced under the title Europe C-19, contains five 15-minute segments from directors across Europe, with Winterbottom handling the UK portion.
 Winterbottom began filming his portion of this film on 5 September 2020.
 The other portions were directed by Julia von Heinz (Germany), Fernando León de Aranoa (Spain), Jaco Van Dormael (Belgium), and Michele Placido (Italy).
 The film premiered in September 2021 at the 78th Venice International Film Festival.

 Winterbottom co-directed the 2022 documentary Eleven Days in May, which focused on the deaths of over 60 Palestinian children killed during the Israeli bombing of Gaza over an eleven day period in May 2021.
 Gaza-based film-maker Mohammed Sawwaf was the other director and Kate Winslet provided the narration.
 It was released in the UK on 6 May 2022.

-2022's 6-part TV miniseries This England focuses on Boris Johnson's leadership of Britain, starting with his appointment as prime minister and continuing through the COVID-19 pandemic, when Johnson caught the virus and became critically ill, while his partner gave birth to their son, and Britain suffered among the worst death tolls in the world.
+2022's 6-part TV miniseries This England focuses on Boris Johnson's leadership of Britain, starting with his appointment as Prime Minister and continuing through the COVID-19 pandemic, when Johnson caught the virus and became critically ill, while his partner gave birth to their son, and Britain suffered among the worst death tolls in the world.
 Kenneth Branagh stars as Johnson, with Ophelia Lovibond as Carrie Symonds and Simon Paisley Day as Dominic Cummings.
 Originally titled This Sceptred Isle, Winterbottom was set to direct every episode of the miniseries, which he co-wrote with Kieron Quirke.
 However, after filming began in February 2021, Winterbottom stepped down from directing in March, reportedly due to health issues.
 The miniseries was broadcast on Sky on 28 September 2022.